nf-core/sarek/docs/usage.md

 mv *loci* battenberg_loci_on_target_hg38/
 ```

-3. Copy the `targets.bed` and `ascat_GC_snps_on_target_hg38.txt` files into the newly created `battenberg_loci_on_target_hg38` folder before running the next set of steps.
+3. Copy the `targets_with_chr.bed` and `GC_G1000_on_target_hg38.txt` files into the newly created `battenberg_loci_on_target_hg38` folder before running the next set of steps.
 ASCAT generates a list of GC correction loci with sufficient coverage in a sample, then intersects that with the list of all loci with tumour logR values in that sample.
 If the intersection is <10% the size of the latter, it will fail with an error.
 Because the Battenberg loci/allele sets are very dense, subsetting to on-target regions is still too many loci.
 This script ensures that all SNPs with GC correction information are included in the loci list, plus a random sample of another 30% of all on target loci.
 You may need to vary this proportion depending on your set of targets.
 A good rule of thumb is that the size of your GC correction loci list should be about 15% the size of your total loci list.
 This allows for a margin of error.

 ```
 cd battenberg_loci_on_target_hg38/